 California Coastkeeper Alliance maintains a regular presence at the State Capitol, representing local Waterkeepers and issues of importance to their communities and watersheds in Sacramento.
 Every session, we track the development of more than fifty proposed state bills on water quality, water supply, coastal and ocean health, oil spills and fracking.
-CCKA also helps to organize the annual California Ocean Day in Sacramento, when conservation organizations, communities and businesses can connect with California legislators about critical ocean and coastal reforms.
+CCKA also helps organize the annual California Ocean Day in Sacramento, where conservation organizations, communities, and businesses connect with California legislators about critical ocean and coastal reforms.

-Additionally, CCKA takes the lead to pass one or two new laws every year (and to defeat anti-environment legislation to rollback or weaken existing laws).
-Here is a small sample of important new laws that CCKA has helped sponsor, support and pass over the past ten years:
+CCKA takes the lead to pass one or two new laws every year – and defeat anti-environment legislation to rollback or weaken existing laws – to protect clean water, improve reliability of local water supplies, and protect our coastal resources.
+A small sample of important new laws CCKA has helped sponsor, support, and pass include:

 Water Monitoring Council (2006) – Senate Bill 1070 (Kehoe) created the California Water Monitoring Council to integrate and coordinate the state’s water quality and related ecosystem monitoring, assessment, and reporting.

-Drinkable Recycled Water (2010 & 2013) – Senate Bill 918 (Pavley) and Senate Bill 322 (Hueso), 2013 Empowers the California Drinking Water Program to develop water recycling guidelines for advanced purified recycled water projects.
+Drinkable Recycled Water (2010 & 2013) – Senate Bill 918 (Pavley) and Senate Bill 322 (Hueso), empowered the California Drinking Water Program to develop water recycling guidelines for advanced purified recycled water projects.

 Statewide Bag Ban (2014) – Senate Bill 270 (Padilla) enacted the nation’s first statewide ban on single-use plastic bags at grocery and convenience stores.